Setanna/emulate/Content/Character Creation/Spells/0th Level/Shield.md

 ___

 You weave strands of magic together to a physical barrier.
 You gain a Shield Value equal to your Spellcasting Modifier.
-This Shield Value is used reactively against the attack.
+This Shield Value is used as the [[Block]] Reaction against the attack.